Loader (equipment): Skid loaders and track loaders

 A skid loader is a small loader utilizing four wheels with hydraulic drive that directs power to either, or both, sides of the vehicle.
 Very similar in appearance and design is the track loader, which utilizes a continuous track on either side of the vehicle instead of the wheels.
-Since the expiration of Bobcat's patent on its quick-connect system, newer tractor models are standardizing that popular format for front end attachments.
+Since the expiration of Bobcat's patent on its quick-connect system, newer tractor models are standardizing that popular format for front-end attachments.

 Swingloaders

 A swingloader is a rigid frame loader with a swinging boom.
+The Swingloader was invented in 1953 by German manufacturer Ahlmann with the AR1 model.
 The boom can swing 180 degrees or more.
-Swingloaders are primarily used by the railroad industry to lay rail.
+The loader is able to lift on all sides and dump off on all sides.
+Swingloaders are often used by the railroad industry to lay rail.
 Like other loaders many attachments can be attached to the boom such as magnets, forks, and buckets.
-Smaller swingloaders are used in farming applications for loading out.
-A swinging boom is advantageous where space is limited.
-The loader is able to lift on all sides and dump off on all sides.
+Smaller swingloaders can be used in farming applications for loading out.
+A swinging boom is advantageous where space is limited as stability, mobility and space management are greatly increased over their articulated counterparts.